 Dillon earned the XFINITY Series driver championship in 2013, garnering back-to-back wins at Kentucky Speedway in 2013 and accruing 10 pole awards, including the record for most consecutive poles in the series history with seven.

-He made 11 starts in the premiere series in 2013, which was highlighted by an impressive third-place run in the second Duel at Daytona race and an eighth-place starting position in his first Daytona 500 start.
+He made 11 starts in the premier series in 2013, which was highlighted by an impressive third-place run in the second Duel at Daytona race and an eighth-place starting position in his first Daytona 500 start.

 Also in 2013, he won the inaugural Camping World Truck Series Mudsummer Classic at Eldora Speedway, marking the first NASCAR national series win on dirt since 1970.

 Dillon brought back the legendary No. 3 to premiere series competition in 2014, reviving the number, which had been inactive in the premiere series since Dale Earnhardt’s fatal accident in the 2001 Daytona 500.
-His season was highlighted by a pole for the season-opening Daytona 500, marking his career-first premiere series pole, and a fifth-place finish at Daytona International Speedway in July.
+His season was highlighted by a pole for the season-opening Daytona 500, marking his career-premiere series pole, and a fifth-place finish at Daytona International Speedway in July.
 Dillon finished 20th in the final point standings and was one of just two drivers to finish every race.

 He also competed in eight Camping World Truck Series races in 2014, winning at Pocono Raceway.